 A simple brown sugar crumble topping is made and sprinkled over the top, and the whole thing is baked.
 The French toast puffs up, the inside is fluffy and tender, and the outside is slightly crisp.
 It’s like a French toast-bread pudding hybrid!
 It’s absolutely perfect!

-Once you try this recipe you won’t want to go back to standard French toast ever again.
+Once you try this recipe you won’t want to go back to standard French toast.
 Cinnamon-Vanilla Baked French Toast is the way to go!
 You’ll love diving into this sweet, delicious, hearty breakfast.
 Grab some warm maple syrup and dig in!

 - 8 large eggs

-- ½ cup brown sugar
+- 1/2 cup brown sugar

-- 1½ teaspoons ground cinnamon
+- 1 1/2 teaspoons ground cinnamon

 - 1 tablespoon pure vanilla extract

 - 2/3 cup brown sugar

 - 2/3 cup all purpose flour

 - 1 teaspoon ground cinnamon

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- 6 tablespoons unsalted butter, softened (butter substitute can be used)
+- 6 tablespoons unsalted butter softened

-- Maple syrup, for serving
+- Maple syrup for serving

-- Place the bread cubes in a greased casserole dish (I used a 2½ quart dish).
+Place the bread cubes in a greased casserole dish (I used a 2 1/2 quart dish).

-- For the topping: combine brown sugar, flour, cinnamon and salt.
+For the topping: combine brown sugar, flour, cinnamon and salt.
 Add butter, and using your fingers or a spoon, work the butter into the dry ingredients until the butter is evenly distributed and the mixture resembles wet, clumpy sand.
 Cover and refrigerate until you are ready to bake the French toast.

 Preheat oven to 350°F. Remove the French toast from the refrigerator (the bread will have absorbed most of the custard).
 Crumble the topping over the top of the French toast.
 Bake uncovered for 40-55 minutes, until puffed, golden brown, and set (check that the center is not too wet).
 Baking time will depend on how deep your casserole dish is and whether you prefer your french toast more well done.
 Serve immediately with maple syrup.
 Leftovers can be refrigerated.